cameronwickes/ma1sd-extender/README.md

 ## 📦 Running With Docker/Podman

-MA1SD-Extender can also be run with Docker/Podman using the following commands:
+MA1SD-Extender can also be run with Docker/Podman with the following commands:

 ```bash
 docker pull cameronwickes/ma1sd-extender:latest